N-Orien/e2est_sp2wr/README.md

 You can use the [yml file](speech-translation/joint_asr_st.yml) to build the conda environment.

 Please refer to [this repository](https://github.com/formiel/speech-translation) for environment building, data preparation and model training.
-Noted the suffix for languages in our inplementation is different.
+Noted that the suffix for languages in our inplementation is different.
 For dual-decoder, we use "sp" for source language and "en" for target language.
 For triple-decoder, we use "sp" for spoken-style source language, "wr" for written-style source language and "en" for target language.
 You can refer to [the example data directory](speech-translation/data_st) for data preparation.